material-motion/material-motion/concepts/runtimes.md

 ### Transactions

-A Transaction instance provides methods for registering Intention to a Runtime.
+A Transaction instance provides methods for:

+- registering Intention to a Runtime, and
+- creating Transient views.

 Intentions can be added to a target.
 Intentions will be associated with the Target indefinitely.
 (TODO: Explore Intentions that can be "removed" upon fulfillment).